top of page

 Issue

 To control inflation, the Federal Reserve adjusts the prime interest rate that commercial banks use as a basis for lending.
-The higher the prime interest rate, the greater impediment exists for consumer spending, which in turn, lowers the risk of inflation.
+The higher the interest rate, the greater impediment exists for consumer spending, which in turn, lowers the risk of inflation.

-has little effect on those who don't take out loans for purchases.
-Another concern is that it typically takes several months for the new interest rate to take effect on the economy, and something more timely would be preferred to control inflation.
+However, this approach is problematic in that it only affects a consumer's credit line and has little effect on those who don't take out loans for purchases.
+Another concern is that it takes several months for the new interest rate to take effect on the economy, and something more timely would be preferred to control inflation.

 Solution

-Instead of using the bank's prime interest rate, a better means of controlling inflation would be to impose an inflationary tax on all goods and services.
+Instead of using the prime interest rate, a better means of controlling inflation would be to impose an

-An inflationary tax would be more effective since it applies to all consumers regardless if they use credit or cash for their purchases.
-An inflationary tax would also have a more immediate impact on the nation's economy rather than waiting several months for the adjustment to take effect.
+An inflation tax would be effective since it applies to all consumers regardless if they use cash or credit for their purchases.
+It would also have a more immediate impact on the nation's economy rather than waiting several months for the adjustment to take effect.
+By having a separate means to control inflation than interest rates, the nation's economy may advance at a more moderate pace, while inflation is kept at a minimum through the new policy.

 Other Considerations